lichray/randint/paper/randint.md

 >
 > - Stable if and only if `PopulationIterator` meets the requirements of a
 > `ForwardIterator` type.
+> - <ins>If `g` is not given in the argument list, it denotes the per-thread
-> - To the extent that the implementation of this function makes use
-> of random numbers, the object `g` shall serve as the implementation's source
+> engine (26.5.7.3).</ins> To the extent that the implementation of this function makes use of random numbers, the object `g` shall serve as the implementation's source of randomness.
-> of randomness <ins>in the second form, so does the random engine
-> defined in section 26.5.7.3 in the same thread to the first form</ins>.

 ## Feature-testing recommendation